Global Affairs

 Requirements of the Major

-Language requirement Global Affairs majors are required to take a course designated L5 in a modern language other than English.
-In exceptional cases, a demonstration of proficiency can fulfill this requirement with DUS approval.
+Language requirement Global Affairs majors are required to take a course designated L4 in a modern language other than English.

-Credit/D/Fail Courses taken Credit/D/Fail may not be applied to the requirements of the major, with the exception that a grade of Credit in an L5 language course may be used to demonstrate proficiency in a foreign language.
+Credit/D/Fail No course taken Credit/D/Fail may be applied to the requirements of the major, with the exception of a Cr (credit) grade in an L4 language course that may be used to demonstrate proficiency in a foreign language.

 Senior Requirement

-In the fall term of the senior year, majors must complete a capstone project in GLBL 499.
-Small groups of students are each assigned to a policy task force in which they apply their academic training in the social sciences to a specific problem relevant to global affairs.
-Each task force presents its findings and recommendations to a real-world partner such as a government agency, a nongovernmental organization or nonprofit group, or a private-sector organization in the United States or abroad.
+In capstone projects, small groups of students are each assigned to a policy task force in which they apply their academic training to a specific real-world problem relevant to global affairs.
+Each task force presents its findings and recommendations to an external partner such as a government agency, a nongovernmental organization or nonprofit group, or a private-sector organization in the United States or abroad.
+Capstones are completed only in the fall of the senior year (or, in the case of fall graduates, in the final semester).

 Advising and Application to the Major

-Internships Students in the major are encouraged to take a summer internship in the field of global affairs after their junior year.
-The Jackson School Career Resources Office can help students find appropriate internships.
+Internships Students in the major are encouraged to take a summer internship in the field of Global Affairs after their junior year.
+The Jackson School Career Development Office can help students find appropriate internships.

 SUMMARY OF MAJOR REQUIREMENTS